CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ![](hh_desiring_housing_files/figure-gfm/cb%20totals%20bar%20chart-1.png)<!-- -->

-No surprise that cost burden rates among very low income households are more than 80%.
-At the statewide level that’s more than 14x the rate of high income households.
+This dot plot shows the share of cost burdened households in each income band.
+Statewide, almost 90% of Very Low income households pay 30%+ income to housing costs.

 ![](hh_desiring_housing_files/figure-gfm/cb%20rate%20dot%20plot-1.png)<!-- -->

-Breaking this down by regular and severe cost burden (although I don’t think we should do this in the report\!) in Fairfield and New Haven Counties, about the same share of low income households are cost burdened or severely cost burdened.
-Two-thirds or more very low income households are severely cost burdened.
+Above, we established 86% of Very Low income households were cost burdened, so this second dot plot breaks things down by regular and severe cost burden *(although I don’t think we should do this in the report\!)*.

 **Note, these would add up to 100% if households with no burden were included, so the chart is read as “16% of very low income households in